How much does child sponsorship cost?

 - The opportunity to exchange letters:

 - If you write a letter to your sponsored child, he or she will write back!
-Letter writing is a great way for you to get to know your sponsored child and see the change happening in his or her community through his or her eyes.
+Letter writing is a great way for you to get to know your sponsored child and see the world through his or her eyes.

-- An annual update on your sponsored child and the progress he or she is making, as well as the progress his or her community is making because of your support!
+- An annual update on your sponsored child, as well as the progress sponsorship communities are making because of your support!

 - An annual tax receipt